-The Company will hold a General Meeting on or before 31 March 2023 to obtain shareholder approval to complete the acquisition.
-Upon completion of the acquisition the Company will pay Sentinel:
+The Company held a General Meeting on 31 March 2023 and obtained shareholder approval to complete the acquisition.
+Upon completion of the acquisition the Company paid Sentinel:

-- A further \$130,000 for the reimbursement of exploration expenditure costs incurred to date by Sentinel; - Issue 12,000,000 fully paid ordinary shares.
-As a result of the related party determination for this transaction, these shares will be subject to a 12-month escrow period; and - Pay \$2,000,000 payable in fully paid ordinary shares issued at the 10-day VWAP (commencing upon announcing the resource), with a minimum issue price of \$0.04 on completion of a JORC maiden inferred resource on the Kirup Project of a minimum of 10mt of ore at a grade of 1% lithium (or metal equivalent) or greater within 5 years of the lithium rights being acquired.
-These securities will also be subject to a 12-month escrow period from the date of issue as a result of the related party determination for this transaction.
+- A further \$130,000 for the reimbursement of exploration expenditure costs incurred to date by Sentinel; - Issued 12,000,000 fully paid ordinary shares (released from escrow on 3 April 2024); and - \$2,000,000 payable in fully paid ordinary shares issued at the 10-day VWAP (commencing upon announcing the resource), with a minimum issue price of \$0.04 on completion of a JORC maiden inferred resource on the Kirup Project of a minimum of 10mt of ore at a grade of 1% lithium (or metal equivalent) or greater within 5 years of the lithium rights being acquired.